Fanfaneee/Converse-Website-React-Tailwind/README.md

 # Converse Website using React and Tailwind

-This website was created for a study project using react for the first time and going deeper with tailwind.
+This website was created for a study project marking my first time using react and going deeper with tailwind.
 Learning how to make component, tailwind design system classes and more.

 ## Screenshots